ChrisHampu/Locale/README.md

 ## History
 Locale was conceived at nwHacks 2015 and built within 48 hours.
-Development has slowly continued since then and brought multiple iterations of the code foundation.
+Development has slowly continued since then and brought multiple reworks to the code foundation.

 ## Credits
 The development team:
-Jake Cooper
+* Jake Cooper
-Chris Hampu
+* Chris Hampu
-Denis Kisselev
+* Denis Kisselev
-Ben Hawker
+* Ben Hawker

 ## License
 N/A